 21st Century Life Skills We Should Be Teaching Our Kids

 Unlike doing one’s laundry or maintaining a car, the 21st century life skills below are ones that develop over time.
 In most cases, it’s the way we interact with our kids and communicate with them that determines their ability to learn these life skills.

-A good problem-solver can wade through challenges with relative ease.
-Making this 21st century skill not only attractive to employers but one that’s beneficial in any adult’s personal life.
+A good problem-solver can wade through challenges with relative ease – making this 21st-century skill not only attractive to employers but also beneficial for any adult’s personal life.

 Parents can play a crucial role in helping children develop problem-solving skills at a young age.
 For starters, instead of trying to do everything for your children, encourage them to think through their own solutions to problems they face.
 Even minor ones, such as trying to fit a square block into the triangular hole, can be a valuable lesson.

 Unstructured play is also a great way to encourage young children to problem-solve independently.
 With no clear direction or guidance, children will have to come up with their own rules and ways of figuring out stumbling blocks in their chosen activity.